Selvakumar4You/openshift-3june-2024/Day1/README.md

   - controller managers
 - Worker nodes runs the user containerized application workloads

+## API Server
+- this is a collection of all the Kubernetes/Openshift features in the form of REST APIs
+- the client tools like oc/kubectl/kn/odo/helm will communicate to the API Server by making REST calls
+- API Server saves the cluster status and application status in the etcd key/value database
+- API Server is the only component that has access to the etcd databaase
+- all the components in openshift will only communicate to API Server
+- no two components are allowed to talk to each other directly, every communication happens only via API Server
+- API Server sends broadcasting events each time
+  - new record is inserted into the etcd database
+  - an existing is modified
+  - an existing is deleted

+## etcd database
+- is an opensource key-value database used in Kubernetes/openshift
+- can be used outside the scope of kubernetes/openshift as well
+- normally works as a cluser of many etcd db nodes
+- data gets synchronized when many etcd db servers works as a cluster
+- one of the reasons why openshift recommends minimum 3 masters is due to the reason etcd requires/recommends a minimum of 3 nodes in the cluster

+## Scheduler
+- this is the component that is responsible to find a healthy node where a new Pod can be deployed
+- scheduler shares the scheduling recommendation about each Pod by making REST calls
+- API Server sends broadcasting events whenever a new Pod is created in the etcd database
+- API Server sends broadcasting events whenever a Pod is deleted in the etcd database
+- API Server sends broadcasting events whenever a Pod status changes ( for example -crashloop )

+## Controller Managers
+- this is a collection of many Controllers
+- For example
+  - Deployment Controller
+  - ReplicaSet Controller
+  - StatefulSet Controller
+  - DaemonSet Controller
+  - Job Controller
+  - CronJob Controller
+  - Endpoint Controller
+  - Storage Controller

 ## What is a Pod?
 - a collection of related containers
 - each container represents one application or one application component